pingcap/docs-cn/FAQ.md

 To solve this problem, use the [store delete](https://github.com/pingcap/pd/tree/master/pdctl#store-delete-) function to delete the previous store and then restart TiKV.

-#### Would the key be too long according to the TiDB setting?

-The RocksDB compresses the key.

 #### TiKV master and slave use the same compression algorithm, why the results are different?

 Currently, some files of TiKV master have a higher compression rate, which depends on the underlying data distribution and RocksDB implementation.
 It is normal that the data size fluctuates occasionally.
 The underlying storage engine adjusts data as needed.